-Part II of the center assessment report should include a summary of the center’s goals and plans for the next three to five years, including information about how those goals and plans further the campus’s strategic initiatives.
+Part II should include a summary of the center’s goals and plans for the next three to five years, including information about how those goals and plans further the campus’s strategic initiatives.

 The first draft of the report is reviewed by the Office of the Provost.
 Typically, the center will be asked to submit a revised draft.
-Once approved, the review meeting is scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the Provost and Associate Provost, and, in the case of a research center, the Vice Chancellor for Research and Economic Development.
+Once approved, the review meeting is scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the Provost, Associate Provost, and, in the case of a research center, the Vice Chancellor for Research and Economic Development.
 Concluding the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will forward to the General Officers of the University.